15 Best Things to Do in Bryce Canyon National Park

 Elevation Change: ~515 ft. / 157 m

-The Navajo Loop Trail is arguably the most beautiful and iconic day hike in Bryce Canyon National Park, and it’s the one trail you probably picture when thinking of the park from social media photos!
+The Navajo Loop Trail is arguably the most beautiful and iconic day hike in Bryce Canyon National Park, and it’s likely the one trail you’re probably picture when thinking of the park from social media photos!

-However, not considering the crowds, the Navajo Loop Trail is a must-see, and I like to say that it’s popular for good reason, as it really is one of the most beautiful day hikes in Bryce Canyon National Park!
+However, not considering the crowds, the Navajo Loop Trail is a must-see, as the stunning hike winds its way down and up two unique canyons surrounded by towering hoodoos and Ponderosa Pines—all making it one of the most beautiful and fun adventures in Bryce Canyon National Park!

 Read My Separate Post: Navajo Loop Trail